#What is Content Modeling?

 #What is special about content modeling in Hygraph?

-Hygraph has several features that are unique in the headless CMS space.
+Hygraph has several unique features in the headless CMS space.
 This is by no means an extensive list of all of the great elements of content modeling but they do highlight some of the features that really set us apart from other headless CMSs.
 There are also a lot of exciting things on the roadmap, so consider this a snapshot in time.
-Our team is working to make Hygraph a highly flexible CMS which gives teams control over exactly how they want to view and use their content.
-In terms of content modeling, the features that will enable this control are sortable relations, remote fields, and a high powered permission system.
+Our team is working to make Hygraph a highly flexible CMS that gives teams control over exactly how they want to view and use their content.
+In terms of content modeling, the features that will enable this control are sortable relations, remote fields, and a high-powered permission system.

 Sortable Relations